mologie/blog/_posts/2017-12-26-liberios-cmdline-utils.md

 2. Untar the full archive to `/jb/usr` via `tar -xf /path/to/the.tar.gz -C /jb/usr`.
    <b>Caveat:</b> When you rejailbreak, zsh and vim break, because they get overwritten by LiberiOS'
-   old/broken versions.
+   versions.
 Write yourself some shell scripts to fix this after rejailbreaking.

-3. Modify LiberiOS' binpack yourself.
+3. Modify LiberiOS' binpack yourself and remove duplicates (vim, zsh.)
+Install this bundle normally after jailbreaking with the modified LiberiOS version.
 This nets you point (2) without the above caveat.
 New caveat:
-   When an update for the jailbreak IPA is released, you'll have to patch it again.
+   When an update for the jailbreak is released, you'll have to patch it again.
    <small>Patching LiberiOS is simple enough: Get the binpack-tar from its IPA, unpack and modify it
-   to your liking, for example by deleting offending binaries, use tar to bundle it all up[^4], use zip to integrate the patched binpack back into the IPA.</small>
+   to your liking, then use tar to bundle it all up.[^4] Use zip to integrate the patched binpack back into the IPA.</small>

 If there was any warrenty on this pack or LiberiOS, (3) would void it.